Beginner Punch Needle Guide: Which Supplies do You Need?

-I recommend holding the design under a gentle flow of lukewarm water, rather than dabbing at the pen to get it off.
-This method seems to remove the pen better, and you won’t be left with pen residue that reappears once your piece has dried.
+I recommend holding the design under a gentle flow of lukewarm water rather than dabbing at the pen to get it off.
+This method removes the pen better, and you won’t be left with pen residue that reappears once your piece has dried.

 If you don’t have one of these transfer pens and want to get started straight away with punch needle, that’s all good!

-You can always use a marker pen to transfer your design on.
-Just go lightly, and bear in mind that any marks you don’t cover with the punch needle stitches will be visible in the finished creation (which is not ideal, but hey we’re just learning, so it’s not a biggie)!.
+You can always use a marker pen to transfer your design.
+Just go lightly, and bear in mind that any marks you don’t cover with the punch needle stitches will be visible in the finished creation (which is not ideal, but hey we’re just learning, so it’s not a biggie)!
 But you might like to go extra fine with drawing the outer border of your design.

 It’s really helpful for punch needle if you have a sharp pair of scissors designed for getting close and personal with your work.
 The small blades are necessary to snip into the detailed bits of yarn (you’ll probably find that regular fabric or kitchen scissors are too clunky to work with).

 I think the easiest way to finish your punch needle creations as a beginner is to use a hand-sewing method, with a simple running stitch that draws the excess fabric together at the back.

 There are some other supplies that you could find useful for punch needle projects, such as: